walterl/git-memex/README.md

 Hack everything together in bash scripts to nail down the best API.

+### Phase 2: Use prototype for PKB

+The best way to learn about what users need is to be one.
+Using git-memex for my PKB will highlight any needs or required improvements.

-### Phase 2: Rewrite components
+### Phase 3: Rewrite components

-Components should be rewritten, preserving PoC functionality, to reflect a more robust and maintainable solution.
+Components should be rewritten, preserving prototype functionality, to reflect a more robust and maintainable solution.

 There is no specific tech stack in mind for this phase, but will probably be either Python, Go, or a hybrid script based system in which components are